 - Machine Translation engines

+Skilled translation project managers understand different languages and translate texts from one language to another.
 Moreover, they can speak, read, and write in different languages.
-For this, preferring a translation project manager with a language background is recommended.
+As a result, opting for one with a language background is recommended.

 Advanced language can be gained in different ways:

-- Doing practice and reading widely
+- Extensive practice and reading

-- Engaging yourself in the cultures
+- Immersing yourself in the culture

 Cost Management Skills